This gift guide is full of ideas that are perfect for anyone who loves that most British of drinks – a good cup of tea!

 Tea Inspired Drinks

-Next we have some slightly different gift ideas for tea fans.
+Next I have some slightly different gift ideas for tea fans.

 You could even combine one of these bottles with a delicate china tea cup to serve the drink in.